jdthorpe/host-agnostic-fm-example/README.md

-# Location Agnostist Federated Web Modules
+# Location Agnostic Federated Web Modules

 TL;DR: this repo provides an example of how to serve modules so they don't care where they are hosted, as in: